Everything you need to know to brine a turkey, and get a flavorful, juicy, tender turkey!

 - 1 spring fresh thyme

-- Use the ratio above to make enough brine to cover your turkey, for a 15-20 lb turkey this usually means times 6.
+- Use the ratio above to make enough brine to cover your turkey.
+This recipe is enough for 5 pounds, so for a 15-20 lb turkey this means times the recipe by 4.

 - Put everything in a pot over high heat, bring to a boil.
 Boil 2-3 minutes until salt dissolves.